Celebrating Orthodox Christmas

-This ancient tradition is upheld by Orthodox Christian communities around the world, including those in Greece, Serbia, Egypt, Armenia, Ethiopia, Russia, Ukraine and India to name a few.
+Although some Orthodox Christian communities have adopted the 25th December, this ancient tradition is celebrated by almost 200 million Orthodox Christian communities around the world, including those in Egypt, Greece, Serbia, Armenia, Ethiopia, Russia and India to name a few.

 History & Significance

+Orthodox Christmas is a sacred and important date in the Orthodox Christian Calendar.
 Orthodox Christmas marks the birth of Jesus Christ, a time of deep spiritual reflection and joy.
 It is a day of worship, where the faithful gather in churches for the Divine Liturgy, a solemn service that often includes chanting, prayers, and Holy Communion.
-Many Orthodox Christians observe a period of Advent leading up to Christmas, during which they fast in preparation for the feast.
+Many Orthodox Christians observe a period of Advent leading up to Christmas, during which they fast in preparation for the feast in the early hours of Christmas Day.

 Traditions & Rituals